-This feeling and hesitation are natural but they do not act in your favour.
+This feeling and hesitation are natural but they do not act in your favor.
 Many times, firms and organizations benefit from such feelings and manage to continue paying less even while their employees deserve more for their efforts.
 You must understand these tactics of the organization.
 You should also know exactly when to ask for a raise at work.

 When to Ask for a Raise at Work?